 Educational Administration (M.S.A.)

-This cohort program, meeting one weekend a month for 20 months, is approved by the D.C.
-Office of the State Superintendent of Education (O.S.S.E.) and accredited by the National Council for Accreditation of Teacher Education (N.C.A.T.E.).
-Our coursework prepares students to take the School Leadership Licensure Assessment (S.L.L.A.), a requirement for all new school principals in both D.C. and Maryland, and it also allows students to fulfill the requirements for the Administrative Services Credential in D.C.
+By joining this cohort program, which meets just one weekend a month for 20 months, you will be prepared to take the School Leadership Licensure Assessment (S.L.L.A.), a requirement for all new school principals in both Washington, D.C., Maryland and Virginia.
+You will fulfill the requirements for the Administrative Services Credential in Washington, D.C.

 3 credits EDAD 604 Staff and Group DevelopmentProvides students with opportunities to employ strategies and skills to assist in the design of a personal development plan.
 Students will be able to articulate the role of professional development, professional learning communities and collaborative instructional planning in effective schools.
 Students will be able to analyze and evaluate the dynamics related to instructional leadership in a school environment.

 3 credits EDAD 605 Curriculum and Program DevelopmentReviews historical and current approaches to curriculum development and implementation.
 Topics include competency-based learning, authentic assessment, curriculum design, and program evaluation.
 Students acquire the knowledge and skills needed to be effective instructional leaders.

 3 credits EDAD 607 Cultural DiversityExamines the effects of diversity and multiculturalism on society.
 International and economic issues are explored to help students broaden their knowledge of the complexities and interdependence of contemporary schools.
 Students study cross-cultural communications while developing the skills to accommodate specific needs that arise in culturally diverse environments.